mrdandelion6/six.nvim/doc/windows/setup.md

     texworks --version
     ```

-If you want SVG rendering support , you must install Inkscape.
-You can do this with Scoop or anything else ,
+if you want svg rendering support , you must install inkscape. you can do this with scoop or anything else ,

 ```sh
 scoop install inkscape
 ```

-## For Jupyter Notebooks
+## for jupyter notebooks

-Have not attempted any Windows support for this.
-You can try to mimic the dependencies in [ubuntu_setup.md](ubuntu_setup.md).
+have not attempted any windows support for this. you can try to mimic the dependencies in [ubuntu_setup.md](ubuntu_setup.md).